mgm8/pyngham/paper/paper.md

 # Statement of need

-The NGHam protocol was developed in the context of a CubeSat development at the Norwegian University of Science and Technology (NTNU).
+The NGHam protocol was developed in the context of a CubeSat development at the Norwegian University of Science and Technology (NTNU) [@lofaldi2016].
 After that, it was used by the SpaceLab team in the FloripaSat-1 CubeSat, and it's being used by all satellites of the group so far.
 A list of known satellites that used or plan to use the NGHam protocol is presented below:

 * **FloripaSat-1** [@marcelino2020]
 * **GOLDS-UFSC (a.k.a.
 FloripaSat-2)**